-The most common reason for fires resulting from temporary heating?
-A lack of proper clearance when the unit is installed.
+The most common reason for fires resulting from temporary heating is a lack of proper clearance when the unit is installed.
 The “salamander” or “radiant” types of temporary heaters are direct-fired devices, typically fueled by propane, diesel, or natural gas.
 These un-vented and self-contained heaters are the ones you’ll find most often on worksites, but since they give off such intense heat, they typically require eight feet of clearance.

 Proper clearance is a good first step, but it’s not the only point to consider when using a temporary heater.
 Here are some other things to keep in mind: